magento/devdocs/guides/v2.2/contributor-guide/contributing_dod.md

 ### Technical Backward Compatibility

-**Technical backward compatibility** means technical interfaces are preserved.
+**Technical backward compatibility** means the technical interfaces are preserved.

-Technical interfaces include PHP interfaces or classes, CLI commands, URLs or any other interfaces that can be used by 3rd-party developer, system integrator or user of Magento.
+Technical interfaces include PHP interfaces or classes, CLI commands, URLs or any other interfaces that can be used by 3rd-party developer, system integrator, or user of Magento.
-Any change in the interfaces that can lead to a broken integration is a breaking technical change.
+Any change to an interface that can lead to a broken integration is a breaking technical change.
-Technical interfaces and corresponding level of change is described in [Code Changes][6] and [Module Version Dependencies][7] documents in more details.
+Technical interfaces and the corresponding level of change is described in [Code Changes][6] and [Module Version Dependencies][7] documents in more details.

 Technical backward compatibility must be retained between PATCH (marketing) versions of Magento products.
 It should also be retained between MINOR (marketing) releases if possible.
 Any breaking changes must be approved by an architect, product owner and release manager.